-What’s your favorite part about the holiday season?
+What’s your favorite part of the holiday season?
 Mine is the food!
 Especially the sweets like gingerbread!

-I would love to indulge in candy cane cookies and pumpkin cookies all day every day.
-However, I would like my pants to keep fitting by spring!
+I would love to indulge my sweet tooth in Candy Cane Cookies and Pumpkin Cookies all day, every day.
+However, I would also like my pants to keep fitting by spring!

 Fortunately, I’ve devised a healthy gingerbread smoothie that allows me to enjoy the gingerbread flavor AND fuel my body!